Steiner-254/aws-reStart/Week 4/Day3.md

 >> Describe how to harden different systems and the techniques that are used

 >> Identify the tools that are used to detect and show common security configuration problems

+## What is systems hardening?
+- Systems hardening is the action of securing computing systems to protect them from attacks.